Maharishi International University does not allow students to keep pets in their dormitory rooms. The fine for keeping pets on campus is $50 per day.

 - In accordance with local ordinances, the animal must be immunized against diseases common to that type of animal.
 Dogs must be licensed, have a current vaccination against rabies and wear a rabies vaccination tag.

 - Animals may not be left overnight in university housing to be cared for by another student.
 Animals must be taken with students if they leave campus for a prolonged period.

-- Owners must provide the Disability Officer and the Housing Department with contact information for an alternate caregiver, in case of an emergency, or if the owner is unable or unwilling to provide adequate care for the animal.
+- Owners must provide the Accessibility Officer and the Housing Department with contact information for an alternate caregiver, in case of an emergency, or if the owner is unable or unwilling to provide adequate care for the animal.
 The university will assume no responsibility or liability for the care of a resident’s therapy animal.

 - Housing has the ability to relocate an owner and approved animal if necessary.

 - Owners must adhere to all other residential and student code of conduct policies.